GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Types

+Due to the command-driven nature of the language, typing rules are applied to *argument* and *parameters* of commands.

+The language is statically typed.
+The type of every *argument* and *parameter* is known by the translator.

+The language is strongly typed.
+One type of *argument* cannot be converted to another in order to fit the requirement of a *parameter*.

-A integer is a signed 32-bit integral number.
+A **integer** is a binary, signed integral number.
+It represents 32 bits of data and the range of values *-2147483648* through *2147483647*.

-A floating-point is a representation of a real number.
+A **floating-point** is a representation of a real number.
+Its exact representation, precision and range of values is implementation-defined.

-A label is the location of a command.
+A **label** is a name specifying the location of a command.

-A text label is a identifier mapping to a runtime value which is yet unknown during the compilation phrase.
+A **text label** is a name whose value is only known in the execution environment.

-TODO string constants have their own type (we call it constant?)

-TODO string type (of string literal)

-TODO probably should describe better this stuff.
+A **constant** is a name whose value is known in the translation environment.
+The value of a *constant* is an *integer* value but these types are distinct.

+A **string** is a sequence of zero or more characters.

 Elements
 ---------------------